An offline store is an interface for working with historical time-series feature values that are stored in data sources. The

 Offline stores are configured through the feature_store.yaml.
-When building training datasets or materializing features into an online store, Feast will use the configured offline store along with the data sources you have defined as part of feature views to execute the necessary data operations.
+When building training datasets or materializing features into an online store, Feast will use the configured offline store with your configured data sources to execute the necessary data operations.

 Only a single offline store can be used at a time.
 Moreover, offline stores are not compatible with all data sources; for example, the

 BigQueryoffline store cannot be used to query a file-based data source.